get-convex/launchdarkly/README.md

 <!-- START: Include on https://convex.dev/components -->

-This is a Convex component for [LaunchDarkly](https://launchdarkly.com).
+This is a Convex component for feature flagging and experimentation using [LaunchDarkly](https://launchdarkly.com).

 It syncs your LaunchDarkly environment to your Convex deployment, allowing you to use your feature flags in Convex.

 ## Prerequisites